Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 The smallest size model of safety buoy

-360swim Safer Swimmer medium model
+360swim Buoy - medium model

 Keep the tow float attached to a boat